Business

 Non profit business

-You might be wondering: If someone wanted to start a charitable business, what would make them want to create a nonprofit over a traditional for-profit business?
+You might wonder: If someone wants to start a charitable business, what advantages does nonprofit status offer over a traditional for-profit structure?

-• Limited liability protection. individual founders, board members, and some employees are not personally liable and can be shielded from creditors and courts.
+• Limited liability protection.
+Individual founders, board members, and certain employees receive personal liability protection and shielding from creditors and legal action.

-• Legacy.
-The organization can continue perpetually even after the founders and directors move on or pass away.
+• Organizational continuity.
+The organization can operate indefinitely, continuing even after founders and directors move on or pass away.

 • Enhanced credibility.
-Donors may be more attracted to businesses with nonprofit status.
+Donors often show greater trust and attraction to organizations with official nonprofit status.

 • Tax-deductible donations.
-Donations made by individuals to the nonprofit corporation may be tax-deductible.
+Individual donations to the nonprofit corporation may qualify for tax deductions.

-• Reduced postage rates.
-Materials from nonprofits can be sent through the USPS at significantly reduced postage rates.
+• Discounted postal rates.
+Nonprofit materials can be mailed through USPS at substantially reduced postage rates.

 How To Start A Nonprofit Business